awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootdirectorytrust.md

 evalAclEntries\.output \- Results from evaluating whether the network ACLs associated with the AWS Managed Microsoft AD allow the requisite traffic for trust creation\.

 evaluateRemoteDomainCidr\.output \- Results from evaluating whether the `RemoteDomainCidrs` are valid values\.
-Confirming that the AWS Managed Microsoft AD has conditional forwarders for the `RemoteDomainCidrs`, and that the requisite IP routes have been added to the AWS Managed Microsoft AD if the `RemoteDomainCidrs` are non\-RFC 1918 IP addresses\.
+Confirms that the AWS Managed Microsoft AD has conditional forwarders for the `RemoteDomainCidrs`, and that the requisite IP routes have been added to the AWS Managed Microsoft AD if the `RemoteDomainCidrs` are non\-RFC 1918 IP addresses\.